-She carries out teaching in all undergraduate and postgraduate Physics courses including the development and coordination of new courses and laboratory classes and the role of course coordinator/director.
-She has been/is involved in academic enterprise and knowledge transfer through industrial research, e.g., with Analog Devices, DeBeers, Gatan, FEI, Shell, Bruker, Graphene Industries, Thomas Swan, BP Solar, GEC Plessey, Philips Research Labs, IBM Zürich.
+She carries out teaching of undergraduate and postgraduate courses, including the development and coordination of new courses.
+She is/has been involved in academic enterprise and knowledge transfer through industrial research with, e.g., Analog Devices, DeBeers, Gatan, FEI, Shell, Bruker, Graphene Industries, Thomas Swan, BP Solar, GEC Plessey, Philips Research Labs, IBM Zürich.

 Publications